Tankless vs. Tank Water Heaters: Which is Better?

 According to energy.gov, tankless heaters can be 24% to 34% more efficient than the tank-type.

-You can use this calculator from energy.gov to see energy costs for electric and gas water heaters.
+You can use this calculator to compare water heating costs for various systems.

 Tankless is small and lightweight, so they require less space.
 For example, Noritz NRCP1112 comes with a size of approximately 28” X18” X9” and weighs around 50 lbs.